Budgeting for Couples: Combining Finances Without Losing Individuality

 Life can throw unexpected financial challenges your way.
 Having a plan for these situations is essential.

-1. Dealing with Debt (Individual and Shared)
+1. Dealing with Debt (Solo and Shared)

 2. Managing Unexpected Expenses